sogaiu/janet-subprocess-notes/README.md

 ## Misc Info

-* you don't need `ev/spawn-thread`.
-This is just going to cause you headaches.
-Use `ev/spawn` to run a background task unless the background task makes a blocking call.
+* Use `ev/spawn` to run a background task unless the background task makes a blocking call.
 Neither `os/execute` nor `os/spawn` block.
 I write medium sized, complete programs without using threads at all if I can avoid it.

-* don't redirect output to pipes that are never read from.
+* Don't redirect output to pipes that are never read from.
 This causes things to hang in any language.
 It's how pipes work on Unix-likes and most languages work this way.

-* look to the [`sh.janet`](https://github.com/janet-lang/spork/blob/7a4eff4bfb9486a6c6079ee8bb12e6789cce4564/spork/sh.janet)
+* Look to the [`sh.janet`](https://github.com/janet-lang/spork/blob/7a4eff4bfb9486a6c6079ee8bb12e6789cce4564/spork/sh.janet)
   examples.
 They are written that way for a reason, [using `ev/gather` to avoid race